 Hostal de Los Reyes Católicos, Santiago de Compostela: This place is stunning and is recognised as one of the finest hotels in Europe.
 Originally it was a hospice for pilgrims who were completing the Camino de Santiago.
 Standing right in the main square next to the Cathedral bookings need to be made well in advance.

 Apartments in Spain

 A few years ago I was fortunate enough to spend 12 months travelling around Australia whilst still running this website.
 Whenever I had work to do we’d check into an apartment with a wireless connection available and I’d go to work on my laptop.
 This experience really got me hooked on apartments and since returning to Europe we’ve often looked at apartments rather than hotels on some of our travels.
 I find the biggest advantage of the apartment option is that you don’t have to eat out all the time which makes a welcome change when you’re on an extended visit.

 There are apartments which cater to the needs of all visitors ranging from small one bedroom places to larger apartments suitable for families and larger groups.
-For city apartments I’d recommend that you take a look at Booking.com who have thousands of apartments for rent all over Europe.
+For city apartments I’d recommend that you take a look at Agoda.com who have thousands of apartments for rent all over Europe.
 For a more novel approach take a look at Airbnb where you can rent rooms directly from the owner.
 In holiday destinations you can get some great deals on Clickstay.
 In the current economic climate using these websites offers a great opportunity to negotiate rates with owners.

 Budget Accommodation in Spain